peteroupc/peteroupc.github.io/estimation.md

 There is one request on randomized estimation:

 Assume we have an _oracle_, or "black box", that produces independent random numbers _X_ with a known minimum and maximum, but an unknown mean (average).
+Assume further that the oracle's numbers are not all the same with probability 1.
 Given this oracle and possibly a second source of randomness (such as unbiased random bits), are there results that give an algorithm that approximates _f_(**E**[_X_]) with a user-specified error bound, ideally using as few samples from the oracle as possible?
 Here, _f_ is a known function belonging to a given class of functions, and **E**[_X_] is the true mean of the oracle's numbers.

 The algorithm should&mdash;